Chris Hicks: The Soulful Shredder of Macon

 Chris has learned through the years to trust his playing, and trust his ideas.
 He’s adamant about believing he can do things.
 He’ll advise young people, too, to break through those self-imposed barriers and believe they can achieve.

-All that playing — and believing — paid off for Chris.
+All that playing, and believing, has paid off for Chris.

 From Lizella to the Legends

 At 16, Chris got a call from Jaimoe.
-Yes, that Jaimoe — drummer for the ABB, who were holed up in a cabin in the woods just a few country miles from Chris’s neighborhood.
+Yes, that Jaimoe, drummer for the ABB, who were holed up in a cabin in the woods near Chris’s neighborhood.

 “That call was freaky,” Chris laughs.
-“Not to mention how freaky it was to jam with him again and again.”
+“Not to mention how freaky it was to jam with Jaimoe again and again.”

 It wasn’t just one gig.
-It became a formative friendship — and a backstage pass into the South’s evolving music.
-As a teenager, he’d head over to Capricorn Records, just to watch the legends lay down tracks — sometimes even jumping in himself.
+It became a formative friendship to this day and a backstage pass into the South’s evolving music way back when.
+As a teenager, he’d head over to Capricorn Records, just to watch the legends lay down tracks, sometimes even jump in himself.

-He cut his teeth with Loose Change, opening for regional icons like Charlie Daniels, the Atlanta Rhythm Section, and The Outlaws.
+He cut his teeth with his group Loose Change, opening for regional icons like Charlie Daniels, the Atlanta Rhythm Section, and The Outlaws.
 Under Alan Walden’s management, they recorded in Muscle Shoals, launching a regional vinyl that caught attention and even landed them on a Jim Varney film soundtrack with the song “Love is on the Line.”
-That led Chris to join The Outlaws in 1989 and later—the MTB in 1996, where he’s remained ever since.
+That led Chris to join The Outlaws in 1989 and later to the MTB in 1996, where he’s remained ever since.

-Loose Change kept the wheels rolling, picking up any stage they could find — beach towns, college bars, roadside dives — never knowing when luck might call them back home.
-One night, on a sandy stage in Panama City Beach, Chris’s phone rang — they were asked to open for Jefferson Starship at the Macon Coliseum.
+Loose Change kept the wheels rolling, picking up any stage they could find in beach towns, college bars, roadside dives, never knowing when luck might call them back home.
+One night, on a sandy stage in Panama City Beach, Chris’s phone rang.
+They were asked to open for Jefferson Starship at the Macon Coliseum.
 When they later popped open the van doors at the Coliseum’s loading dock, grills and beach sand spilled out everywhere.

 “Their road crew saw us struggling with our raggedy gear,” Chris says.
 “They could’ve laughed us off, but they didn’t.
 They helped us set up, taught us tricks.
 That kind of help didn’t happen a lot in this business, but I’ll always remember it.”